zilinbian56/BayesianNet-TID/README.md

 1. `Direction`: Direction of the incident, 0: both directions, 1: east, 2: west, 3: south, 4: north, 5: no information.

-2. `County`: The county where the incident occurred, 0: Manhattan, 1: Kings, 2: Queens, 3: Bronx, 4: Richmond.
+2. `County`: The county where the incident occurred, 0: County1, 1: County2, 2: County3, 3: County4, 4: County5.

 3. `Year`: The year of the incident.

-4. `TOD`: Time of day (peak hour or off-peak) when the incident occurred, 0: off-peak, 1: peak hour.
+4. `TOD`: Time of day (daytime or night-time) when the incident occurred, 0: daytime, 1: night-time.

-5. `PeakHour`: The day of the week when the incident occurred.
+5. `PeakHour`: Whether it is peak hour when the incident occurred, 0: off-peak, 1: peak-hour.

 6. `DayofWeek`: The day when the incident occurred, 0: weekday, 1: weekend.

-7. `MonthofYear`: The season of month when the incident occurred, 0: psring and fall, 1: summer, 2: winter.
+7. `MonthofYear`: The season of month when the incident occurred, 0: spring and fall, 1: summer, 2: winter.

 8. `Injury involved`: Whether there is injury involved in the incident, 0: no history, 1: injuries involved.